Elianne Andam held out hand to halt fatal attack, court told

 Hassan Sentamu lashed out the 15-year-old with a kitchen knife.

-Elianne Andam put her hand out as she tried to stop a knife-wielding youth who fatally stabbed her in the neck in a row over a teddy bear, jurors have heard.
+Elianne Andam begged a knife-wielding youth to “stop” as he fatally stabbed her in the neck in a row over a teddy bear, jurors have heard.

 Hassan Sentamu, 18, had lashed out the 15-year-old with a kitchen knife after refusing to hand back belongings of Elianne’s friend, who he had split up with 10 days before.